Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 ## Directory Control

-The following nodes control the directory structure for the application.
+The following nodes control the directory structure for **CSolution** based projects.

 ### `output-dirs:`